nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 08.md

 I'm just trying to figure out what long jump means.
 Okay.
 No. And and if this is what you guys would do, if you're going to systematically move forward, then that's fine.
 It's just that, like, I'm this is a more urgent situation.

 It's not just a it's not just a, it's not just a, oh, well, that's interesting sort of thing.
 So, she starts straining against the straining against the chains, trying to get trying to get to trying to get to you guys.
-Sameer, you don't see any immediate evidence of any tracks.
+Simear, you don't see any immediate evidence of any tracks.
 So I'm trying to use the survival to look at the goblin and figure out, like, quickly what killed it.
 Why did it die?

 Unclear.
 Okay.
 As I see Cahir moving towards the water as well, I'm gonna take out my rope and toss it and give it to him.
 Alright.
 Let me see.